tempranova/turtlerp/README.md

 - Tooltips with icons result in inconsistent spacing
 - A few blank lines are added on bottom of Shagu tooltips occasionally
-- Not recentering description properly on large name?

 Next Up

 - Prevent pinging when gone AFK
-- Doing a quick directory version with Descriptions

 After beta